csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

     - Tree-Prompting ([morris...deng, 2023](https://arxiv.org/abs/2310.14034))
     - PromptBoosting: Black-Box Text Classification with Ten Forward Passes ([hou, ..., jacob andreas, ..., zhang, 2022](https://arxiv.org/abs/2212.09257)) - get a small pool of prompts, learn a verbalizer (final classification layer) for each, then ensemble them with AdaBoost on LLM output
     - people have studied many works on prompt ensembling (e.g. [lester et al. 2021](https://arxiv.org/abs/2104.08691))
-    - Boosted Prompt Ensembles for Large Language Models ([pitis...ba, 2023](https://arxiv.org/abs/2304.05970)) - similar but use CoT-style prompts and tasks, e.g. GSM8k
+    - Boosted Prompt Ensembles for LLMs ([pitis...ba, 2023](https://arxiv.org/abs/2304.05970)) - similar but use CoT-style prompts and tasks, e.g. GSM8k
     - PREFER: Prompt Ensemble Learning via Feedback-Reflect-Refine ([zhang...cai, 2023](https://arxiv.org/abs/2308.12033)) - builds set of prompts dynamically rather than assuming they're fixed
     - PTR: Prompt Tuning with Rules for Text Classification ([han et al. 2021](https://arxiv.org/abs/2105.11259)) -- use logic rules to construct prompts with sub-prompts for many-class text classification (prompt is constructed hierarchically, but only one call is made to the LLM for inference)
   - soft prompts